hyperion-project/hyperion.docs/docs/en/user/Installation.md

 Hyperion's project [package repository page](https://releases.hyperion-project.org/) provides you with the respective removal instructions

 ## Hyperion User Data
-Hyperion stores user configuration data and customized effects inside the executing user's home directory (folder `.hyperion`).
+Hyperion stores user configuration data and customised effects inside the executing user's home directory (folder `.hyperion`).

 Alternatively, you can check the "About Hyperion" page.
 The `Config path:` entry specifies the location where user data is stored currently.

 ## Hyperion Linux Service

-On non-interactive (head-less) environments, a Hyperion service is installed running under the current user.
+On non-interactive (headless) environments, a Hyperion service is installed running under the current user.
-In same cases, e.g. using ws281x LEDs, Hyperion must run under root.
+In same cases, e.g. using ws281x LEDs, Hyperion must run under `root`.
 Hyperion provides a command-line utility which allows switching the user running the service.

 ### Change the service user to 'root'